 Rule 914.
-No lift truck shall travel with a load of empty boards or loose cargo which exceeds the height of the mast or the height of any load backrest devices.
+No lift truck shall travel with a load of empty boards which exceeds the height of the mast or with loose cargo which exceeds the height of any load backrest devices.

 Rule 915.
 Shall not permit employees to climb masts of lifts or stackers unless provided with a ladder.